Physicians

 A new generation of medical personnel is urgently required in Germany.
 The demand will continue to grow in the years to come – especially since many physicians in hospitals will be retiring.
 When it comes to local doctors, general practitioners as well as family doctors are in demand.
 Many doctors can no longer find a successor to take over their practice, namely in Eastern Germany and in rural areas.

 At the same time, the number of international doctors working in Germany has more than doubled within the last decade.
-In 2021 alone, 9,636 foreign doctors applied to have their foreign qualification recognised as an equivalent to a German qualification.
-This puts doctors in second place among the occupations with the highest number of applications, next to other health care workers and nursing staff.
+Each year, many doctors from abroad apply to have their foreign qualification recognised as an equivalent to a German qualification.
+Doctors are often second only to nurses in the list of occupations with the highest number of applications.

 As a doctor in Germany, there are a wide range of career opportunities available to you.
 For instance, you may work in hospitals, clinics, healthcare centres, geriatric care services or home care services where you will most likely work as an employee.
 You could also work independently as a local doctor in your own medical facility.
 In addition, there are other professional fields such as in medical research and teaching, in public health departments, health insurance companies or in the private sector, e.g. as a scientist in medical technology or the pharmaceutical industry.
 Out of all academic fields in Germany, doctors earn the highest salaries.